metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_namespace_v1beta1_manifest.md

 Optional:

-- `name` (String) The name of the TemporalCluster to reference.
+- `name` (String) The name of the temporal object to reference.
-- `namespace` (String) The namespace of the TemporalCluster to reference.
-Defaults to the namespace of the requested resource if omitted.
+- `namespace` (String) The namespace of the temporal object to reference.Defaults to the namespace of the requested resource if omitted.

 <a id="nestedatt--spec--archival"></a>